The Extremals of Minkowski's Quadratic Inequality: Overview

 \begin{thm} Let $K,L,M$ be convex bodies so that $M$ has nonempty interior and $\V(L,L,M,\ldots,M)>0$.
 If equality holds in \eqref{eq:minkq}, then there exist $a\ge 0$, $v\in\mathbb{R}^n$ so that $h_K(x)-ah_L(x)=\langle v,x\rangle$ for all $x\in\supp S_{M,\ldots,M}$. \end{thm}

 We emphasize that Theorem \ref{thm:weakintro}, on its own, provides only very weak information on the extremals, as is illustrated by the following example.

 \begin{example} When $M$ is a polytope, the $0$-extreme directions are precisely the facet normals.
-Thus if, for example, $K\subseteq L=M$ is an equality case, Theorem \ref{thm:weakintro} only implies that $K$ touches every facet of $M$.
+Thus, for example, if equality holds in \eqref{eq:minkq} for convex bodies $K$ and $L=M$ with nonempty interior, then Theorem \ref{thm:weakintro} only implies that $K$ touches every facet of a homothet of $M$.
 While this is nontrivial geometric information, this property is much too weak to characterize the extremals.
 For example, if $K$ is the unit ball and $L=M$ is the unit cube, then $K$ touches every facet of $M$, but this is not an equality case of Minkowski's inequality. \end{example}

 In the second step, we amplify the weak control provided by Theorem \ref{thm:weakintro} to fully characterize the extremals.
 The following rigidity property, which will be proved in section \ref{sec:rigid}, is one of the central results of this paper.